IntroQG/gradertools/README.md

 ## Requirements

+### Cache your GitHub credentials

+These tools require that the GitHub credentials (username and password) are cached in your computer.
+See directions how to do that from [here](cache_git_credentials.MD).

+### Install packages.

-These tools requires a few packages that needs to be installed before using them
+The tools requires a few packages that needs to be installed before using them.

  - [**gitpython**](https://gitpython.readthedocs.io/en/stable/) package: